 1/2 cup dry Sherry or additional apple juice

-2 cups diced butternut squash (cooked if you are making the apple soup)
+2 cups diced butternut squash (cooked if you are making the apple soup with diced squash)

 1/4 cup packed cilantro leaves

 Salt, or to taste

 1. In a 3-quart saucepan, heat the oil over medium heat.
 Add the celery, shallots, and ginger (if using fresh); cook, stirring, until softened.